opsallthethings/ShowOutlines/2014-10-23-Scripting-vs-Automation.md

 News
 ----
 * *Steve* - Windows Server and Client Technical Previews are out and already being updated!
 Next updates coming in the new year...
 * *Steve* - Containers are coming to Windows Server!
+The code for the Docker client for Windows has been merged already.
+* *Steve* - and .NET is being open-sourced!
 * *Chris* -

 Main Topic